Eliminate the manual process each year—let Dentrix find, download, and install CDT updates for you.

 When Dentrix finds CDT updates, it will automatically download and install the new codes.
 The next time you open Dentrix, you will see a message that notifies you that Dentrix has installed the CDT update.
 This message will appear on the first computer to open Dentrix.

 Click CDT Code Changes to review a list of changed codes.
-Click Review Code Changes to open Procedure Code Setup and review or make changes to your procedure codes based on the new CDT updates, or choose Update Later to close the message and continue working in Dentrix.
-If you click Update Now, Dentrix will open the Procedure Code Setup dialog box where you can proceed with the process.
-If you choose to update the codes later, you will continue to see the CDT update message on the first computer to open Dentrix every day until you review the changes.
+Click Review Code Changes to open Procedure Code Setup and review or make changes to your procedure codes based on the new CDT updates, or choose Review Later to close the message and continue working in Dentrix.
+If you choose to review the codes later, you will continue to see the CDT update message on the first computer to open Dentrix every day until you review the changes.
 You can also select “Do Not Show Again” to discontinue seeing this message.

 IMPORANT: When Dentrix installs the CDT Code update, it adds any new codes in the update to your Dentrix software.
 However, Dentrix will not make changes to existing codes until you specify how you want to handle those changes.
 You must review the CDT updates and make changes to existing procedure codes in the Procedure Code dialog box before the CDT update is fully integrated into your database.